Miranda Robertson: Career

-In 1992 Robertson left Nature and joined Garland Science.
-Because of her standing in the biology community and the example set by Molecular Biology of the Cell, she was able to partner with several noted biologists to create new textbooks.
-She played an important part in the development of Immunobiology by Charles Janeway and Paul Travers, and edited two editions of Introduction to Protein Structure by Carl Branden and John Tooze.
+In 1992 Robertson left Nature and joined Garland Science, where she was involved with new biology textbooks.
+She worked on the development of Immunobiology by Charles Janeway and Paul Travers, and edited two editions of Introduction to Protein Structure by Carl Branden and John Tooze.
 In 1996 Garland Science was acquired by Taylor & Francis.

-In 1998 Robertson joined New Science Press as Managing Director, where she initiated a series of Primers in Biology with a modular design intended to make teaching easier.
+In 1998 Robertson joined New Science Press as managing director, where she initiated a series of modular Primers in Biology intended to make teaching easier.
 The series included "Protein Structure and Function" by Gregory Petsko and Dagmar Ringe and "The Cell Cycle: Principles of Control" by David Morgan.
 She also co-authored Immunity: The Immune Response to Infectious and Inflammatory Disease with Anthony DeFranco and Richard Locksley.

 In 2008, Robertson moved to New Science Press's sister company, BioMedCentral, the first fully open-access publisher.
-As Editor of Journal of Biology, which later merged with BMC Biology, Robertson introduced a number of editorial innovations, including a policy allowing authors to opt out of re-review after responding to reviewers' comments, arguing that "pit-bull reviewing" did not serve the community well.
-This policy was catalyzed by a situation of a highly delayed second review, reported to Robertson by Peter Walter.
-Announcing the new policy in 2009, Robertson commented that it is "the job of journal editors to promote the dissemination of research results rather than to obstruct it, [and] it is the author who is in the end accountable for the quality and validity of the paper that is published."
+As editor of Journal of Biology, which later merged with BMC Biology, Robertson in 2009 introduced a number of editorial innovations, including allowing authors to opt out of re-review after responding to reviewers' comments, arguing that "pit-bull reviewing" did not serve the community well.
+This policy was a response to a situation of a highly delayed second review, reported to Robertson by Peter Walter.
+Robertson commented that it is "the job of journal editors to promote the dissemination of research results rather than to obstruct it, [and] it is the author who is in the end accountable for the quality and validity of the paper that is published."
 Robertson also introduced a checklist for documenting that submitted papers meet reporting standards for reproducibility and the ability for researchers to pre-register their planned course of research.
 Robertson's editorials often focused on open questions and unacknowledged "dirty secrets", using Sydney Brenner's term "Ockham's Broom" to refer to the practice of sweeping inconvenient facts under the rug.

-In 2017, Robertson announced her retirement from BMC Biology and was replaced as Editor by Mirna Kvajo.
+In 2017, Robertson announced her retirement from BMC Biology and was succeeded as editor by Mirna Kvajo.